Finger Fracture TreatmentBook Appointment

 To treat a broken finger, the fractured bone will first be moved back into its correct position under local anaesthetic, and will then be placed in a splint or cast, and possibly strapped to the finger next to it to ensure it remains in place while healing.

-Surgery may sometimes be required, in especially severe cases which has resulted in damage to surrounding nerves and tendons.
-Surgery can also involve the use of plates, screws and wires to fix the bone, but again, this is in rare and very severe cases.
+Surgery may sometimes be required, in especially severe cases which has resulted in fracture displacement and damage to surrounding nerves and tendons.
+Surgery can also involve the use of plates, screws and wires to fix the bone.